-Tourist safety in Maldives Assured as Covid Vaccinations Reach 96%
+Tourist safety Assured as Covid Vaccinations Reach 96%

 And 70% of tourism workers are now fully vaccinated with a second vaccine dose.
 The Maldives was swift to impose strict measures at the outbreak of the pandemic, helping to keep infections low compared to other nations.

-According to the Health Protection Agency, Covid spread in the Maldives peaked in May 2021.
+According to the Health Protection Agency, Covid spread in the country peaked in May 2021.
 Active case numbers rose to 25,442, which has since fallen to below 2,600.

 Maldives has recorded 214 deaths up to 11 July 2021, and almost 75,100 cases.

 Since tourism reopened in the Maldives on 15 July 2020, 0.24% of tourists have tested Covid positive.
-The Maldives’ daily positive rate has fallen to below 100 and the number of those hospitalised with the virus is now below 20.
-The recovery rate of Covid positive cases in Maldives is 99.71% compared to the death rate.
+The country's daily positive rate has fallen to below 100 and the number of those hospitalised with the virus is now below 20.
+The recovery rate of Covid positive cases is 99.71% compared to the death rate.

 With comprehensive Covid safety regulations across its many luxury resorts, visitors can relax and enjoy their dream Maldives getaway.